-Many PSOs regulate their environment and the behavior of other organizations and individuals around them through laws, policies, and regulations.
+291 Many PSOs regulate the behavior of other organizations and individuals around them through laws, policies, and regulations.
 Regulation can take the shape of incentives for individuals and businesses to behave a certain way or regulations to prohibit certain behaviors.
 The extent of the organization's control over policy differs among the public sector.
-Some PSOs, particularly within general government functions, have the ability to create and enact policies and regulations, and therefore have a high level of control over their content.
-On the other hand, most PSOs are responsible for implementing these policies, or at least their work program reflects policy orientation decided by the first group of PSOs.
-Therefore, even though the level of control over policy is limited, it remains material to PSOs.
+Some PSOs, particularly within general level of control over their content.
+On the other hand, most PSOs are responsible for implementing these policies, or at least their work program reflects policy orientation decided by the first group of